FDio/hicn/docs/source/vpp-plugin.md

 Runtime dependencies:

-- VPP 20.01
+- VPP 22.02
   - DEB packages (can be found <https://packagecloud.io/fdio/release/install):>
     - vpp
     - vpp-plugin-core
-    - vpp-plugin-dpdk (only to use DPDK compatible nics)
+    - vpp-plugin-dpdk (optional - only to use DPDK compatible nics)

 Hardware support (not mandatory):